Kathryn C. Thornton

-Kathryn Ryan Cordell Thornton is an American scientist and a former NASA astronaut with over 975 hours in space, including 21 hours of extravehicular activity.
+Kathryn Ryan Cordell Thornton (born 17 August, 1952) is an American scientist and a former NASA astronaut with over 975 hours in space, including 21 hours of extravehicular activity.
 She was the associate dean for graduate programs at the University of Virginia School of Engineering and Applied Science, as well as a professor of mechanical and aerospace engineering before her retirement in 2019.
 She is now Professor Emerita.

 Thornton was inducted in the United States Astronaut Hall of Fame in 2010.

 Education and organizations

 Kathyrn Thornton graduated from Sidney Lanier High School in Montgomery, Alabama in 1970.
 She later received a Bachelor of Science degree in physics at Auburn University in 1974.
 In 1977, she received an Master of Science degree in physics.
 In 1979, she earned a Doctor of Philosophy degree in physics at the University of Virginia.

 Career

 Physicist

 After Thornton earned her doctoral degree at the University of Virginia in 1979, she was awarded a NATO Postdoctoral Fellowship to continue her research at the Max Planck Institute for Nuclear Physics in Heidelberg, Germany.

 In 1980, Thornton became a physicist at the United States Army Foreign Science and Technology Center in Charlottesville, Virginia.